-Netball Queensland is launching its new state-wide competition the HART Sapphire Series with a pre-season tournament this weekend 25-26 May.
+Netball Queensland is launching its new state-wide competition the HART Sapphire Series with the first round beginning Sunday 23 June.

 The Sapphire Series is Netball Queensland’s semi-professional local platform for players, coaches and umpires to step up to the national stage.

 It’s alignment with universities across the state, aims to create a tribal sport entertainment product not unlike college football in the US.